Restorative Yoga is deeply relaxing & restful, yet it can also be powerfully transformative.

 Let your arms relax out to the sides with the palms of your hands facing upwards.

 While in the pose, observe your breathing.
 Exhale fully.
 Allow the muscles all around your rib cage to be soft so that the rib cage can open more easily with your inhalation.
 Don’t fight with thoughts that come up, but don’t chase them either – as each one comes up, let it go.
-I have a free Breath Mindfulness recording you can download to help keep your mind focused in a relaxed way.
+I have a Breath Mindfulness recording in the free YogaNurture Starter Pack to help you keep your mind focused in a relaxed way.

 Remember, no one pose will suit every body.
 Sometimes a Restorative Pose feels quite unusual at first and you might need 10 or so long exhalations to allow yourself to get used to it before you decide.
 Generally, the more you soften, the more relaxing and supportive the pose will feel.
 However if you have discomfort that doesn’t ease, or even increases during the pose, then you should come out and perhaps try it another day.